JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ```

 * The `collectAsStateWithLifecycle()` function calls on `greetingsList()` to collect the value from the view model's flow
-  and represent it as a compose state in a lifecycle-aware manner.
+  and represent it as a composable state in a lifecycle-aware manner.
 * When a new flow is created, the compose state will change and cause a recomposition of every composable using `greetings.value`,
   namely `GreetingView`.
 It's a scrollable `LazyColumn` with phrases arranged vertically and separated by dividers.